kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 like the Venerable Sariputta, who said: "Even if a seven-year-old novice monk points out my mistakes, I will accept them with utmost respect for him."

-Everyone has areas they can work on to improve, even those with less experience.
+Everyone has areas they can work on to improve and I think those new to the team have a valuable and unique perspective.
 Even though it feels uncomfortable to offer feedback to others, it offers an invaluable opportunity to grow.

 With that, I hope you feel a little better about offering feedback to other engineers.
 Please let me know if you have any other suggestions that work for you.